 Antlers: Craigslist, garage sales/ thrift stores or I found an amazing shop that sells antlers here

 Fluffy White Pillows: Home Goods

-Wall Lights: Thrifted and Painted with Chalk Paint
+Wall Lights: Thrifted and Painted with my DIY Chalk Paint

 Light Shades: Target